 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/7715/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-The calculator below solves quartic equation with single variable.
+The calculator below solves quartic equations with a single variable.
 A quartic equation formula: , where a,b,c,d,e - coefficients, and x is unknown.
 The equation solution gives four real or complex roots.
 The formulas to solve a quartic equation follow the calculator.

 As a first step we divide all the quartic coefficients by a to obtain the equation: